Take-Home Pay Calculator

 What is the minimum wage in Canada?

 Federally, there is no minimum wage in Canada.
 Each province or territory is responsible for setting its own.
-New Brunswick has the lowest minimum wage in Canada at $11.75 per hour.
-Nunavut has the highest at $16.00.
+Here is a table listing the minimum wage rates across different provinces and territories in Canada for 2024.

 ---|---|